-In the analysis of EMP (electromagnetic pulse) penetration into cavities aboard an aircraft or other aeronautical systems, the low-frequency parts of the magnetic and electric fields are usually separated out for consideration not only because they are more analytically tractable but also because they are the dominant constituents of the EMP frequency spectrum.
+In the analysis of the nuclear electromagnetic pulse (EMP) penetration into cavities aboard an aircraft or other aeronautical systems, the low-frequency parts of the magnetic and electric fields are usually separated out for consideration not only because they are more analytically tractable but also because they are the dominant constituents of the EMP frequency spectrum.
 This report is concerned only with the calculation of the low-frequency penetrant magnetic field through apertures into cavities.
 Currently, there are two distinct methods available for this kind of calculation.
 These two methods are elucidated and applied to a rectangular (simply connected) cavity and to a coaxial (multiply connected) cavity.
-From the solutions of these two different types of cavities it is concluded that one method (the Eigenfunction Method) offers more flexibility in solution representation than the other (the Direct Method).
-Simple explicit engineering working formulas are found for estimating the low-frequency penetrant magnetic field into a rectangular cavity through an arbitrary hole.
+From the solutions of these two different types of cavities, it is concluded that one method (the Eigenfunction Method) offers more flexibility in solution representation than the other (the estimating the low-frequency penetrant magnetic field into a rectangular cavity through an arbitrary hole.